danidiaz/comments-project/README.md

-- Beans often have an ["interface"](comments/lib/Comments/Repository.hs) module which defines a record-of-functions type, and an ["implemementation"](comments/lib/Comments/Repository/Sqlite.hs) module (potentially more than one) which provides a constructor record-of-functions.
+- Beans often have an ["interface"](comments/lib/Comments/Repository.hs) module which defines a record-of-functions type, and an ["implemementation"](comments/lib/Comments/Repository/Sqlite.hs) module (potentially more than one) which provides a constructor for the record-of-functions.

   This is not a hard rule; for other beans the record-of-functions and the constructor are defined in the same module.